 Please note, when you're doing a search in [email protected], if you want to see the 2000-level courses, you should search under "Philosophy".
 If you type in "Philosophy AB", then unfortunately only the under-2000 level courses appear!
 Please don't be put off by the fact that you need to ask permission for Graduate Seminars -- if you're a Senior (and sometimes if you're a Junior) and you ask permission, it's usually given.

-The current requirement is ten courses total of which no more than one may be below Phil 0350, and at least three of which must be at or above Phil 0990.
+Concentrators must take ten courses total, of which no more than one may be below Phil 0350, and at least three of which must be at or above Phil 0990.

 Each philosophy concentrator must take: